titisan/ldap_exporter/README.md

 type     | The type of the metric, can be `GAUGE`, `COUNTER` or `UNTYPED`. `name` must be set to use this.
 Defaults to `UNTYPED`.

 Metric names and label names are sanitized.
-All characters other than `[a-zA-Z0-9:_]` are replaced with underscores, and adjacent underscores are collapsed.
+All characters other than `[a-zA-Z0-9:_]` are replaced with underscores, and adjacent underscores are collapsed, the pattern `,*cn=` is replaced by underscores.
 There's no limitations on label values or the help text.

-A minimal config is `{}`, which will connect using anonymous authentication to 127.0.0.1:389 and collect everything in the default format.
+A minimal config is `---`, which will connect using anonymous authentication to ldap://127.0.0.1:389 and collect everything in the default format.

 ### Pattern input
 The format of the input matches against the pattern is "LDAP entry Dn[_attrname]"

-When the LDAP entry contains more than one of these attributes `monitorCounter`, `monitorOpInitiated` and `monitorOpCompleted` the attribute name is appended to the LDAP entry name.
+When the LDAP entry contains more than one of these attributes `monitorCounter`, `monitorOpInitiated`, `monitorOpCompleted` and `monitoredInfo` the attribute name is appended to the LDAP entry name.

 Examples:
 ```